gianlucajahn/CV-Application/README.md

 - jsPDF

 ## What I learned 📚
-- mapping over arrays in state to make sure the selected elements receive changes on user interactions with the site
+- mapping over array state to make sure the selected elements receive changes on user interactions with the site
-- using conditional class assignments to either render a desktop or a mobile view for the application, depending on screen width
+- conditional class assignments to either render a desktop or a mobile view for the application, depending on screen width
 - using external libraries within my application to enable the user to download and save their CV

 ## Motivation